This webinar will be provided in English with simultaneous interpretation into Spanish.

 Migrant Clinicians Network

 As the Chief Medical Officer for Migrant Clinicians Network, Laszlo Madaras, MD, MPH is responsible for the oversight of MCN clinical activities.
-He also serves as a subject matter expert for various topics in migrant and immigrant health including COVID-19.
+He also serves as a subject matter expert for various health topics including emerging issues, farmworker health, and Tuberculosis.
 Over the last 30 years, in parts of Africa, Central America, South America, the Pacific Islands, and the United States, Dr. Madaras has served thousands for wide-ranging ailments, including newly emerging diseases.

 Dr. Madaras arrived to in the United States as a Hungarian refugee in 1968 at the age of seven and eventually became a US citizen.
 Dr. Madaras received his MD and MPH from Tufts University School of Medicine in 1993.
 Early experiences include working as an Albert Schweitzer Fellow in pediatrics in Gabon, West Africa; as a Peace Corps volunteer in the Congo; and as a pesticide review manager at the US Environmental Protection Agency.
 He worked on the Congo/Rwandan border during the 1994 Rwandan genocide, and on the Hungarian border with the former Yugoslavia in 1995.